lor-enz/pi-info-epaper/README.md

 <details><summary>Setting up my code</summary>
 <p>

-The following commaned clones this repo and installs dependencies.
+The following command clones this repo and installs dependencies.
 I recommend installing pandas like shown below with *apt*.
 Other ways (pip or conda) will probably lead to issues.

 ```sh
 cd ~